-Camcord piracy: While incidents of illegal recording of films in Mexican theaters have decreased in recent years, camcord piracy continues to threaten both the U.S. and Mexican motion picture industries and the high burden for enforcement of such cases continues to pose challenges.
-In 2013, only two films were detected as stolen from Mexican theaters, but one of these was the highly successful Mexican film "Nostros Los Nobles."
-This is down from 38 incidents in both 2010 and 2011, likely due to convictions in several highly-publicized cases where prosecutors were able to prove not only camcording, but an array of other crimes.
+Camcord piracy: Incidents of illegal recording of films in Mexican theaters increased significantly in 2014, with at least 24 stolen films being detected from Mexican theaters.
+In recent years there have been a few convictions in several highly-publicized cases, but only because prosecutors were able to prove not only camcording, but an array of other crimes.
 In Mexico, successful enforcement against camcord piracy requires evidence of intent to distribute, that is, proof of a profit motive, which is very difficult to obtain.
 In order to do this, investigators have to watch the thieves actually camcord the movie, walk out of the theater, hand a copy to the people who hired them, and then wait for the film to be widely distributed; by that time, grievous harm has resulted.
 By comparison, in the U.S. or Canada, the laws recognize the act of unauthorized camcording in a cinema as a crime by itself.
-Even though there has been a decrease in camcording incidents in the last two years, Mexico's anti-camcording law needs to be strengthened to allow for enforcement without proof of a profit motive, to prevent further harm to the Mexican box office, as well to the other distribution channels for films in Mexico.
+Mexico's anti-camcording law must be strengthened to allow for enforcement without proof of a profit motive, to prevent further harm to the Mexican box office, as well to the other distribution channels for films in Mexico.
+Rights holders have been working with exhibitors to deter and combat camcording by conducting training programs for theater employees.
+In addition, investigators have identified suspects in the state of Puebla and are focusing on how recordings flow to release groups throughout Latin America, to try to crack the distribution chain.